Masat, Hooghly

-Masat is a census town in Chanditala I CD Block in Srirampore subdivision of Hooghly district in the state of West Bengal, India.
+Masat is a census town in Chanditala I CD block in Srirampore subdivision of Hooghly district in the state of West Bengal, India.

 Geography

 Location

-Masat is located at 22.7369°N 88.1918°E and is a Gram panchayat.
+Masat is located at 22.7369°N 88.1918°E and is a gram panchayat.

-Gangadharpur, Manirampur, Masat, Jangalpara, Dudhkalmi, Nababpur, Bhagabatipur, Kumirmora and Ramanathpur form a cluster of census towns in Chanditala I CD Block.
+Gangadharpur, Manirampur, Masat, Jangalpara, Dudhkalmi, Nababpur, Bhagabatipur, Kumirmora and Ramanathpur form a cluster of census towns in Chanditala I CD block.

-CD Block HQ
+CD block HQ

-The headquarters of Chanditala I CD Block are located at Masat.
+The headquarters of Chanditala I CD block are located at Masat.

 Urbanisation

 Srirampore subdivision is the most urbanized of the subdivisions in Hooghly district.
 73.13% of the population in the subdivision is urban and 26.88% is rural.
-The subdivision has 6 municipalities and 34 census towns.
-The municipalities are: Uttarpara Kotrung Municipality, Konnagar Municipality, Serampore Municipality, Baidyabati Municipality, Rishra Municipality and Dankuni Municipality.
-Amongst the CD Blocks in the subdivision, Uttarapara Serampore (census towns shown in a separate map) had 76% urban population, Chanditala I 42%, Chanditala II 69% and Jangipara 7% (census towns shown in the map above).
+The subdivision has six municipalities and 34 census towns.
+The municipalities are Uttarpara Kotrung Municipality, Konnagar Municipality, Serampore Municipality, Baidyabati Municipality, Rishra Municipality and Dankuni Municipality.
+Amongst the CD blocks in the subdivision, Uttarapara Serampore (census towns shown in a separate map) had 76% urban population, Chanditala I 42%, Chanditala II 69% and Jangipara 7% (census towns shown in the map above).
 All places marked in the map are linked in the larger full screen map.

 Gram panchayat

-Villages and census towns in Masat gram panchayat are: Aushbati, Azabnagar, Banamalipur, Chhunche, Krishnanagar and Masat.
+Villages and census towns in Masat gram panchayat are Aushbati, Azabnagar, Banamalipur, Chhunche, Krishnanagar and Masat.

 Demographics

-As of the 2011 Census of India, Masat has a total population of 15,007, consisting of 9,033 males and 5,974 females.
-The population of children under 6 years old is 752.
-The total number of literate people in Masat is 6,286 (86.64% of the population over 6 years of age).
+As of the 2011 Census of India, Masat had a total population of 15,007, consisting of 9,033 males and 5,974 females.
+The population of children under 6 years old was 752.
+The total number of literate people in Masat was 6,286 (86.64% of the population over 6 years of age).